open-policy-agent/opa/docs/book/kubernetes-admission-control.md

 <pre><code class="lang-ruby">{% include "./tutorials/kubernetes-admission-control-validation/ingress-whitelist.rego" %}</code></pre>

 Store the policy in Kubernetes as a ConfigMap.
+By default kube-mgmt will try to load policies out of configmaps in the opa namespace OR configmaps in other namespaces labelled openpolicyagent.org/policy=rego.

 ```bash
 kubectl create configmap ingress-whitelist --from-file=ingress-whitelist.rego